a2stuff/a2d/res/notes/testplan.md

 * Configure a shortcut for a program with many associated files to copy to RAMCard "at boot".
 Reboot, and launch DESKTOP.SYSTEM.
 Verify that all of the files were copied to the RAMCard.
 Once DeskTop starts, eject the disk containing the program.
 Invoke the shortcut.
 Verify that the program starts correctly.
 * Configure a shortcut for a program with many associated files to copy to RAMCard "at first use".
 Invoke the shortcut.
 Verify that the files are copied to the RAMCard, and that the program starts correctly.
 Return to DeskTop by quitting the program.
 Eject the disk containing the program.
 Invoke the shortcut.
 Verify that the program starts correctly.
 * Configure a shortcut for a program with many associated files to copy to RAMCard "at first use".
 Invoke the shortcut.
 While the program's files are being copied to RAMCard, press Escape to cancel.
 Verify that not all of the files were copied to the RAMCard.
 Delete the folder from the RAMCard.
 Invoke the shortcut again.
 Verify that the files are copied to the RAMCard and that the program starts correctly.

+* Configure a shortcut for a program with many associated files to copy to RAMCard "at first use".
+Open a window for the RAMCard volume.
+Invoke the shortcut.
+During the initial count of the program's files are being counted, press Escape to cancel.
+Verify that the volume window contents do not not refresh.
+* Configure a shortcut for a program with many associated files to copy to RAMCard "at first use".
+Open a window for the RAMCard volume.
+Invoke the shortcut.
+After the initial count of the files is complete and the actual copy has started, press Escape to cancel.
+Verify that the volume window contents do refresh.

 * Repeat the following:
   * For these permutations: